LangstonCodes/ActiveDirectory-GroupManagement/README.md

 # ActiveDirectory-GroupManagement
-Create and manage user accounts in Active Directory.
+Understand how to create and manage groups in Active Directory for access control and organization.